 S corporation income is taxed on shareholders' tax returns

 As a result of this election, an S corporation does not pay corporate-level income tax.
-In an S corporation, all profits, losses, and other pass through items are allocated according to each shareholder based on that shareholder's proportionate shares of stock.
-This means that a shareholder with 50 percent of the stock must report—and pay taxes on—fifty percent of the corporation’s income, losses, deductions and credits.
+In an S corporation, all profits, losses, and other tax items pass through to the shareholders and are allocated to each shareholder based on that shareholder's proportionate share of stock.
+This means that a shareholder with 50 percent of the stock must report — and pay taxes on — 50 percent of the corporation’s income, losses, deductions, and credits.

 This is an important distinction between operating as an S corporation and operating as a limited liability company (LLC).
 An LLC operating agreement can allocate different percentages (or even changing percentages over time) of different tax items to different members, without regard to their percentage of ownership.
 So, a member can be allocated 40 percent of the profits and 60 percent of the losses during the first three years of a business, and 60 percent of the profits after the third year.

 Operating an S corporation can lower employment tax liability

 In addition to paying income tax, everyone must also pay some type of employment tax on his or her earnings over the course of the year.
 An employee is liable for FICA (Federal Insurance Contribution Act) tax on one-half of the compensation received.
 The employer withholds this amount and pays it on behalf of the employee.

 The employer must also pay the employer’s share of the tax on the other half of the compensation.
 In the case of a C corporation, the shareholders are not considered self-employed, even if they work for the corporation.